jaharvey2000/northcarolina-bot/README.md

-# Discord Wikipedia Nickname Setter
+# North Carolina Mention Bot

-## A bot to give yourself random discord usernames based on Wikipedia articles :)
+## A bot that tells you when you mention North Carolina

 This is a silly project that I'm doing for a bit.
 It's not meant to be serious.